Duke of York: History

-The fifth creation was in favour of James Stuart, the second son of Charles I. New York, its capital Albany, and New York City, were named for this particular Duke of Albany and York.
+The fifth creation was in favour of James Stuart, the second son of Charles I. New York, its capital Albany, and New York City, were named for James Stuart, who was Duke of Albany and Duke of York.
 In 1664, Charles II of England granted American territory between the Delaware and Connecticut rivers to his younger brother James.
 Following its capture by the English the former Dutch territory of New Netherland and its principal port, New Amsterdam, were named the Province and City of New York in James's honour.
 After the founding, the Duke gave part of the colony to proprietors George Carteret and John Berkeley.
 Fort Orange, 150 mi north on the Hudson River, was renamed Albany after James's Scottish title.
-When his elder brother, King Charles II, died without heirs, James succeeded to the throne as King James II of England and King James VII of Scotland, and the title once again merged into the Crown.
+When his elder brother, King Charles II, died without heirs, James succeeded to the throne and the title once again merged into the Crown.

-During the 18th century the double dukedom of York and Albany was created a number of times in the Peerage of Great Britain.
-The title was first held by Duke Ernest Augustus of Brunswick-Lüneburg, Bishop of Osnabrück, the youngest brother of King George I. He died without heirs, and the title reverted to the Crown.
+During the 18th century the dukedom of York and Albany was created three times in the Peerage of Great Britain.
+The title was first held by Duke Ernest Augustus of Brunswick-Lüneburg, Bishop of Osnabrück, the youngest brother of King George I. He died without heirs, and the dukedoms became extinct.
 The second creation of the double dukedom was for Prince Edward, younger brother of King George III, who also died without heirs, having never married.
-Again, the title reverted to the Crown.
+Again, the title became extinct.
 The third and last creation of the double dukedom was for Prince Frederick Augustus, the second son of King George III.
-He served as Commander-in-Chief of the British Army for many years, and was the original "Grand old Duke of York" in the popular rhyme.
-He too died without legitimate heirs, leaving the title, once again, to revert to the Crown.
+He served as Commander-in-Chief of the British Army for many years.
+He too died without legitimate heirs, leaving the title, once again, to become extinct and revert to the Crown.